 BNPL Consumer Behavior and Course Correction

 A 2021 study by Morning Consult, and many BNPL proponents point to indications that certain consumers are leveraging the convenience and flexibility of the tool to achieve their financial goals.
-For example, 80% had enough money in the bank to afford the item at the time of purchase, but used BNPL to protect their financial cushion.
+For example, people often have enough money in the bank to afford the item at the time of purchase, but used BNPL to protect their financial cushion.
 But over utilization of BNPL has also led to consumers reporting higher financial volatility, with upwards of 57% saying they have made a purchase they regret and 46% believing they will fall behind in payments over the next 12 months.
 Of note, BNPL + Credit Card users are far more likely to have and to report progress towards their goals, indicating these consumers are making specific decisions about when to use each and how they impact their finances differently.

 As consumers adjust based on experiences, both positive and less so, with BNPL, market forces are also impacting the current landscape.
 Increasing interest rates and borrowing costs will eat into the profitability of those dependent on ongoing investment.
 One of the largest players in the BNPL space, Klarna, is raising money at a valuation of 15 billion, down from 45 Billion last June.
 Meanwhile, out of category competition is getting in the game, like Apple Pay’s new Apple Pay Later, indicating that non-traditional banking companies have observed the shifts and are building on the lessons learned thus far.